FinriskHFDREAM/FinriskHF_post1/README.md

-# Repository for sharing and testing code on mocel refinement
+# Repository for sharing and testing code on model refinement

 ## Directory information